 South Africa is still struggling to repair its economy, due to the damaging impact of the coronavirus.
 South Africa saw a dip in the gross domestic product (GDP), taking South Africa back “13 years” according to an independent economist, Thabi Leoka.
 [Source] In the final quarter, however, South Africa is seeing 13.5% growth - the first positive return after four negative quarters.
 [Source]

 New Recruitment Trends in South Africa

-Recruitment trends in South Africa has also faced considerable change.
+Recruitment trends in South Africa have changed considerably.
 For instance, we are seeing a move towards more digital recruitment in the form of online interviews such as Skype and Zoom.
-We are also seeing many employees still working from home, or remotely - either full time, or on some rotational arrangement.
+We are also seeing many employees still working from home, or remotely - either full-time or on some rotational arrangement.

 Have you noticed any new work-related changes?
 Do you think it will remain in place and become the new normal way of working or recruiting?